-Detroit Mercy hires AnnMarie Gilbert as women’s hoops coach
+Detroit Mercy hires Gilbert as women’s basketball coach

-DETROIT (AP) — Detroit Mercy hired AnnMarie Gilbert as its new women’s basketball coach.
+DETROIT (AP) — Detroit Mercy hired AnnMarie Gilbert as women’s basketball coach.

 Gilbert went 135-18 at Virginia Union in five seasons, including a Division II national title game appearance in 2017.